 LINC to Address Social Needs Act

-The LINC to Address Social Needs Act would establish statewide or regional partnerships to better coordinate health care and social services.
-States, through public-private partnerships, will leverage local expertise and technology to overcome longstanding challenges in helping to connect people to food, housing, child development, job training, and transportation supports and services.
+The bipartisan, bicameral Leveraging Integrated Networks in Communities (LINC) to Address Social Needs Act (S. 509/H.R.
+6072) will serve as a catalyst to enable states, through public-private partnerships, to leverage local expertise and technology to overcome longstanding challenges in helping to connect people to food, housing, child development, job training, and transportation supports and services.

 Specifically, under LINC:

-A State can use a grant to carry out activities and services to establish new or enhance existing community integration network infrastructure, on a statewide basis through direct network operations or collaborations among multiple associated entities, which may include such entities that operate regionally.
-Such activities and services include:
+A state can use a grant to carry out activities and services to establish new or enhance existing community integration network infrastructure, including a technology network, connecting associated entities, providing technical assistance and supporting associated entities, and planning for and implementing actions to create a sustainable structure.

 The LINC Act’s framework has been successful in practice:

-A shared technology platform that enables health and human services providers, community-based organizations, and others to send and receive electronic referrals, seamlessly communicate in real-time, securely share client information, and track outcomes.
+- A shared technology platform that enables health and human services providers, community-based organizations, and others to send and receive electronic referrals, communicate in real-time, securely share client information, and track outcomes.

 - Another example of this important work has started in Connecticut, where the Connecticut Hospital Association and its member systems are working with CBOs on a statewide coordinated care network of health and social service providers to deliver integrated care.
 The network uses a technology platform to better connect patients to local service agencies that help with housing, food, transportation, and employment services.
 This new statewide coordinated network: